Graduate Assistantships

 Option 2

 *Appointments cannot span multiple academic years.
-For example, an appointment that starts on September 1st, 2022 and ends August 31st, 2023 is allowed, but to extend it beyond that point, a new appointment must be submitted.
+For example, an appointment that starts on September 1st, 2025 and ends August 31st, 2026 is allowed, but you must submit a new appointment to extend it beyond the end date.

 **Please keep in mind that Payroll needs to receive appointment information by the 15th of any given month in order to process a check for that month.
 This means that all approvers must approve the form before the 15th.
 Form preparers are responsible for following up with approvers.